ulfox/uexec/README.md

 Note: Do not confuse the naming with the actual golang pointer.
 Here by pointer I mean the index from the returned values of the original action.

-Let's say a function retruns 3 values, from which none is a int pointer.
+Let's say a function retruns 3 values, from which one is a int pointer.
 If we want to handle the int pointer as a possible error (ok when **nil**, error when integer is not **nil**)